Requirements for Admission

 The dress code is outlined in the College of Osteopathic Medicine Student Handbook.

 Reasonable Accommodations for Students with Disabilities

 In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and other applicable laws, NYIT College of Osteopathic Medicine provides reasonable accommodations for otherwise qualified students with verified physical, psychological, and/or learning disabilities.
-An accommodation will not be provided if it would result in the fundamental alteration of the college’s programs, services or activities, or if it would impose undue financial or administrative burdens on the college.
+An accommodation will not be provided if it would result in fundamental alteration of the college's programs, services, or activities, or if it would impose undue financial or administrative burdens on the college.